How to Get a US Business Visa

 Likewise, if you have ever been arrested, cautioned or convicted of an offense, you will have to declare all details which may result in you having to apply for a waiver to travel to the United States.

-How to apply for your US business visa
+How to apply for a US business visa

 B-1 visa applications are made from outside the US.
 For UK nationals, this is at the US Embassy in London or the Consulate General in Belfast.